telerik/winforms-docs/listview/getting-started.md

 {{endregion}}

 Now, lets handle those events.
-In the event handler for the __ItemDataBound__ event, we will take the corresponding item image from the data source and we will assign it to the ListViewDataItem.
+In the event handler for the __ItemDataBound__ event, we will take the corresponding item image from the data source and we will assign it to the **ListViewDataItem**.

 #### Set the item image to the data item